w3c/wai-curricula/content/designer/navigation-and-input.md

 * ensure down event on single pointer gestures:
   * do not perform any action, or
   * have available mechanisms to abort or undo any action carried on
-* create designs that support alternatives to devise or user motion such as shaking, by using user interface components that do not require motion
+* create designs that support alternatives to device or user motion such as shaking, by using user interface components that do not require motion
 * ensure response to motion can be disabled by the user to prevent accidental actuation, such as undoing an action by shaking a device

 ## Ideas to Assess Knowledge for Module